thinkb4/a-walk-in-react/day_03.md

     - [The useEffect Cleanup function](#the-useEffect-cleanup)

 - [useEffect Hook](#useeffect-hook) - [What are side effects](#what-are-side-effects) - [How to use it](#how-to-use-it) - [Dependencies](#dependencies) - [When to use it](#when-to-use-it) - [The useEffect Cleanup function](#the-useeffect-cleanup-function)

-## Class based components

-> _Note:_ Before React 16.8, Class components were the only way to track state and lifecycle on a React component.
-Function components were considered "state-less".

-With the addition of Hooks, Function components are now almost equivalent to Class components.
-The differences are so minor that you will probably never need to use a Class component in React.

-Even though Function components are preferred, there are no current plans on removing Class components from React.

 ## Hooks